Accenture deploys Salesforce for free to Equality Australia

-Accenture has deployed Salesforce’s customer relationship manager (CRM) platform for non-profit Equity Australia at no cost to the organisation.
+Accenture has deployed Salesforce’s customer relationship manager (CRM) platform for non-profit Equality Australia at no cost to the organisation.

 Equality Australia was spun out of the successful Equality Campaign in 2018 and is dedicated to addressing LGBTQ+ discrimination.